darius-despain/z-prefix-app/README.md

     ![alt text](https://thumbs.gfycat.com/DemandingLegalFeline-max-1mb.gif "Lightsaber Fighting Loading Spinner")

 - Database seeded data contains Starwars-related posts
-    - I am a big Starwars fan, so to get some data I used some of the movies for some inspiration.
+    - I am a big Starwars fan, so to get some data for the initial posts I used some of the movies for some inspiration.
 Check them out!

 ### Future Work:
 All applications are never truly finished.
-Although, I did my best to make this a well-rounded application, below is a list of ideas to implement that I did not get around to
+Although, I did my best to make this a well-rounded application, below is a list of ideas to implement that I did not get around to.
 - Cookies to track login sessions
     - Currently Blogtastic relies upon the react state to keep user data, so when the page is refreshed, this data goes away.
 Giving users a cookie to keep them logged in even after a refresh would enhance this experience.
 - Additional data validation